Updated August, 2015

 During the mid 1960s when pop music styles were radically changing, there were a number of West Midlands groups leading the new revolution.
 Though short-lived, Deep Feeling were without doubt, one of the bands at the cutting edge of this new revolution.
 Despite the talent and obvious potential of this line-up, events would terminate the group before they found major success.

 Deep Feeling concentrated on performing around the Birmingham area and managed to build up quite a following.
 They also started playing a heavier, psychedelic-influenced style of music with Jim Capaldi, Gordon Jackson and Poli Palmer all writing original songs for the group.
-All the band members sang and Gordon Jackson would substitute on drums when Poli Palmer was playing vibes or flute.
+All the band members shared vocal duties and Gordon Jackson would substitute on drums when Poli Palmer was playing vibes or flute.
+Jim Capaldi often fronted the band as their lead vocalist.

 Yardbirds manager/producer Giorgio Gomelsky became interested in the group after seeing them perform in Cheltenham.
 He arranged for them to make an album in London and a number of tracks were recorded in the studio by the band but the only one issued at the time was the Capaldi/Jackson/Palmer composition 'Pretty Colours' that saw limited release in France and the USA.